 Mr. Tata is associated with various organizations in India and overseas.
-He is the Chairman of two of the largest private sector philanthropic trusts in India and of the Government of India's Investment Commission.
+He is the Chairman of two of the largest private sector philanthropic trusts in India.
 He also serves on the UK Prime Minister's Business Council for Britain and the international advisory boards of the Mitsubishi Corporation, the American International Group, JP Morgan Chase and RollsRoyce.